8.2 Unexpected Child Deaths

 If there are concerns about surviving children in the household, the Managing Individual Cases Procedures in this manual should be followed.
 If there are grounds for considering initiating aSerious Case Review, the Serious Case Review Procedure should be followed.

-The Designated Paediatrician/Specialist Nurse should ensure that the minutes of the Rapid response meeting which include details of the history taken in the Emergency department, the home visit and a scrutiny of all available records is made available to the Coroner.
+The Designated Paediatrician/Specialist Nurse should ensure that the minutes of the Post Child Death Review meeting which include details of the history taken in the Emergency department, the home visit and a scrutiny of all available records is made available to the Coroner.

 All professionals must ensure that they retain a written record of the initial referral to them and take note of: